-Derrycashel bog has 4 treated surface water outlets to the Feorish IE\SH\26F030400 and eventually the Shannon Upper IE\SH\26S021600.
+Derrycashel bog has 4 treated surface water outlets to the Feorish IE_SH_26F030400 and eventually the Shannon Upper IE_SH_26S021600.
 Peat extraction was identified as a pressure in second cycle of the river basin management plan, in both these rivers and is indicated as remaining so in the third cycle, currently under preparation.
-Details of silt ponds, associated surface water emission points and those being monitored and sampled as part of the PCAS scheme are detailed on the attached water quality map (Figure xxx).
+Details of silt ponds, associated surface water emission points and those being monitored and sampled as part of the PCAS scheme are detailed on the attached water quality map (Figure 3.6A).

 There is a robust monitoring program to track and verify any changes in baseline water quality conditions pre and post decommissioning and rehabilitation so that the success or otherwise can be tracked and verified for the National Parks & Wildlife Service, Environmental Protection Agency and Local Authority Water Program, amongst a range of stakeholders.
 The main emission limit value associated with this bog is 35mg/l suspended solids, with trigger levels for ammonia of 1.42mg/l and COD 100mg/l.
-Some initial monthly ammonia concentrations indicate a range of 0.045 to 0.4mg/l with an average of 0.191mg/l (Table 3.1).From an analysis of any monitoring over the past 5 yrs. of the IPC licence environmental monitoring programme, indicate that results were under the ELV for SS and the trigger level for Ammonia, and with the majority of the trigger level for COD.
+Initial monthly ammonia concentrations from April to May 2021 have a range of 0.042 to 0.107mg/l with an average of 0.069mg/l (Table 3.1).
+From an analysis of any monitoring over the past 5 yrs. of the IPC licence environmental monitoring programme, indicate that results were under the ELV for SS and the trigger level for Ammonia, and with the majority of the trigger level for COD (Table 3.1).